masoniis/b/readme.md

 ## Acknowledgments

-The most essential dependencies this project uses are
+The most essential dependencies this project relies on are...

 1. `winit` for an abstraction layer on creating and managing OS windows and events
 2. `wgpu` for using the gpu to render graphics to the screen
+3. `wesl` as a `wgsl` preprocessor, enabling import statements in shaders for code reuse
-3. `glyphon` for handling text rendering with a glyph atlas, font loading, and vectorization.
+4. `glyphon` for handling text rendering with a glyph atlas, font loading, and vectorization.
-4. `bevy_ecs` for a framework to implement the entity component system
+5. `bevy_ecs` for a framework to implement the entity component system
-5. `taffy` for computing UI layouts, particularly flex-box set ups, given a set of input styles.
+6. `taffy` for computing UI layouts, particularly flex-box set ups, given a set of input styles.

+A full list of dependencies can be seen in the [cargo.toml](./Cargo.toml).